-After making sure that the technology works properly, The visual description interpreter begins his/her introduction.
+After making sure that the technology works properly, The visual interpreter begins his/her introduction.

 He / she tells the group about the actors – their appearance, dress and so on – and how the scene looks like.
-During a visual descripted movie, the visual description interpreter can describe the different environments the movie is set in.
+During a audio described movie, the visual interpreter can describe the different environments the movie is set in.

 The information is repeated during the course of the event.
-It must be added that all the visual description interpreters write their own scripts, thereby putting their own spin on the visual description, but everyone works under the motto to achieve ”the greatest benefit at the least amount of harm.”
+It must be added that all the visual interpreters write their own scripts, thereby putting their own spin on the audio description, but everyone works under the motto to achieve ”the greatest benefit at the least amount of harm.”

 Actors and artists, sometimes, meet the group before that the show begins to talk briefly about themselves.
 In this way, for visual impaired it is easier to recognize the different voices during the show.

-During the big events, such as the Eurovision Song Contest and Idol, the visual description interpreters from Syntolkning Nu often interview, performers and presenters before the visual description.
+During the big events, such as the Eurovision Song Contest and Idol, the visual interpreters from Syntolkning Nu often interview, performers and presenters before the audio description.
 Frequently, the artists personally greet the visual description group.

 Conveying the unspoken

-After the show, the visual description interpreter collects the equipment and check what the group thinks.
+After the show, the visual interpreter collects the equipment and check what the group thinks.

 Syntolkning Nu’s purpose is to disseminate information about visual description in order to make it become a national concept.